 Skip to main content

-Bank statement mortgages are designed for borrowers who have strong income but can’t document it through traditional tax returns.
-The primary qualifying factor is self-employment, but the specifics of who qualifies—and how—vary by lender.
+Self-employed mortgage programs are designed for borrowers who have strong income but can’t document it through traditional tax returns.
+The primary qualifying factor is self-employment, but the specifics of who qualifies—and how—vary by program type and lender.

 Self-Employed Borrowers